G-win300/node_cicd/README.md

 ---
-STEP: still in our current directory, created a deployment-service.yaml file.
+**STEP 3:** still in our current directory, i created a deployment-service.yaml file.
 this file contains both our kubernetes deployment and service configuration.

 ```